Transformation is among the most overused and least understood expressions in modern business.

 To us, operational excellence means improving the day-to-day delivery of Regulatory Affairs.

-The issue we often find is the high degree detail with which individual processes are defined and yet developed independently from the value stream within which it sits.
+The issue we often find is the high degree of detail with which individual processes are defined and yet developed independently from the value stream within which it sits.
 Furthermore, we often see the measured output from the Regulatory Affairs team does not correlate with the business objectives as a whole.

 What does that mean?